 Discbound is my favorite type of planner binding but very few planners have this option… So when a reader sent me the link to The Perfect Notebook‘s website I was pleasantly surprised!
 The planner is discbound with a focus on goal setting as well as daily and optional weekly planning refillable inserts.

 Disclaimer: The Perfect Notebook sent me a copy of the planner in exchange for this review.
 I was going to purchase the planner anyway.
 As always, all opinions are my own.
+This post contains affiliate links.
+If you click one of these links and make a purchase, I’ll receive a small commission (at no extra cost to you) in exchange for referring you.

 The Perfect Notebook